 First, visit us on race day.
 See the karts in action.
 Does it look like fun to you?

-Then, attend a kart school.
-You’ll get a chance to drive a kart and decide whether or not you really want to make an investment in the sport.
-A school is the most cost effective test drive.
+Then, attend a kart school or meet with a local kart shop (like one of our Sponsors!).
+You can get a chance to drive a kart or look at the equipment in person and decide whether or not you really want to make an investment in the sport.

 Next, come back and attend another kart race, perhaps even several.
-Ask questions and start looking more closely at the different classes.
-Introduce yourself to some of the karters.
+Start looking more closely at the different classes and what you think appeals the most to you; are you interested in the wicked fast shifter karts, or looking to start with something a little more mellow like a KA100 to get your feet wet and get up to speed?
+Introduce yourself to some of the people around the paddock and don’t be afraid to ask questions.
 You may find it helpful to know a few by name on your first race day.

 Once you’ve narrowed down which class or classes you are interested in, it’s time to find your first kart.
 New or used?
 It’s up to you and your budget.
 Many racers start with used equipment while they learn about the engine, the kart, and driving.